 President, Gleason's Gym

-Over the last thirty years, Bruce Silverglade has been busy keeping one of boxing’s grandest traditions alive.
+Over the last forty years, Bruce Silverglade has been busy keeping one of boxing’s grandest traditions alive.
 He is the driving force behind Gleason’s Gym in Brooklyn, a boxing treasure since 1937.

 One of the last of New York City’s thriving boxing gyms, Gleason’s has been the training headquarters for such legends as Jake LaMotta, Muhammad Ali and Roberto Duran.
-In all, 131 World Champions have trained inside the gym’s hallowed walls.
-Currently five active title holders workout at Gleason’s as well as numerous contenders and dozens of Golden Gloves champions.
-And yes, women train at Gleason’s too.
+In all, 136 World Champions have trained inside the gym’s hallowed walls.

 The Silverglade name has been associated with boxing for over 65 years.
 Bruce’s father Edward, was one of the founders of the National PAL.
 He also worked for the National Olympic Committee and was the team manager for the US Olympic teams of 1980 and 1984.